anzieghimire/Arduino-Starter/chapter0-parts.md

 - **Digital Pins** (HIGH/LOW = on/off)
 - **Analog Pins** (measure things like light or temp)

----

-## 🎯 What Can I Do With Arduino?

-You can build all sorts of fun things!
-For example:
-- Blinking lights
-- Door alarms
-- Mini games
-- Music makers
-- Motion detectors
-- Robots!

-And with each project, you learn a bit more about how electronics and code work together — just like magic! 🪄

----

 > The Arduino Uno helps kids (and grown-ups too!) learn electronics, coding, and creativity all in one board. 🌈🔧💻